zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 You could say, “I suspect that my brother is not ve ry happy living in Minnesota.”
 I’m not sure.
 I don’t have proof of that.
 I don’t h ave a lot of “evidence,” we would say, of that, but I think it’s true.
 When the polic e suspect someone of something, usually they think that person has done something w rong, has done something against the law.

-The “cops,” which is an informal term for the polic e, had “long suspected,” meaning they had suspected for a long time, “that t he business operating out of that office was not legit.”
+The “cops,” which is an informal term for the polic e, had “long suspected,” meaning they had suspected for a long time, “that the business operating out of that office was not legit.”
 “Legit” (legit) is shor t for “legitimate” (legitimate).
 Something that is legitimate is something that is r eal, something that is valid – in this case, something that is legal.
 The business wa s doing things that weren’t legal.

 Susanna says, “Not legit?”
 Clark says, “Yeah, it wa s a front for money laundering.”
 A “front” (front) is a business or org anization that doesn’t do what it says it does.
 It is established or created or start ed in order to hide some sort of illegal activity.
 So, you might have someone who op ens up a store, but the store isn’t really for selling food or selling clothing –  whatever the store sells.
 The store